petervkay/bigriver.github.io/pages/7-directory-success.md

       <li>Your unique NationBuilder slug (if your site’s NationBuilder URL is mywebsite.nationbuilder.com, the slug is “my website”)</li>
       <li>Whether you would like photos displayed on your directory </li>
       <li>Whether you would like your directory to link to public profiles </li>
-      <li>Whether you would like your whole database searched or just a subsection of it</li>
+      <li>Whether you would like your whole database searched or just a subsection of it.
+Currently, we can restrict your database to entries with a particular custom field value.
+Please let us know what you are looking for and we can advise about the best way to get it done.</li>

     </ul>